 This includes new applicants (prospective students) and current and returning/previous students.
 A formal qualification includes: higher certificates, diplomas, bachelor degrees, BTech degrees, postgraduate certificates, postgraduate diplomas, advanced certificates, advanced diplomas, honours degrees, master's degrees and doctoral degrees.

 year modules (including CTA)

 |Thursday 14 August 2014 for all formal qualifications||Friday 19 September 2014|

 |Period 2: Semester 2

-Once you have chosen your qualification and made sure that you meet the admission requirements, you can apply online or at a regional office.
+Once you have chosen your qualification and made sure that you meet the admission requirements, you can apply online.
 Work through the information carefully to ensure that your application for admission is complete and submitted correctly.

 Complete online application